ericlong12/cs185c_fall2024/project/input/obcs/README.md

 ---

 ## **Using OBCS Files**
-To ensure boundary conditions are included in the model, the following steps have already been completed if you are downloading this repository directly from GitHub.
+To ensure boundary conditions are included in the model, the following steps have already been completed if you are downloading from this repository directly on GitHub.

 ---